Joanne Mallon is the UK’s most experienced media career coach.

 Joanne regularly features in the media and is known for her practical and down to earth approach.
 She’s been in The Guardian, The Independent, Daily Telegraph, London Evening Standard, Woman’s Own, LBC Radio, BBC Local Radio and many others.
 She has been a featured expert several times on The Guardian’s careers live web chats discussing media careers.

 Joanne is also an experienced journalist who has written for The Times, The Guardian, Daily Express, Psychologies and a wide range of magazines and websites.
-Her popular geeky lifestyle blog Opposable Thumbs has been running for ten years.
+Her popular geeky lifestyle blog Opposable Thumbs has been running for over ten years.

 An Accredited Life Coach and NLP Practitioner, Joanne has a BA (Hons) degree in English and Communications; a Post Graduate Diploma in Broadcast Journalism from Cardiff School of Journalism and is the author of three best-selling self help books: Social Media for Writers; Toddlers: An Instruction Manual and How to Overcome Fear of Driving: The Road to Driving Confidence

 Joanne is originally from Northern Ireland and currently lives in Brighton with her family.
 She works as a media career coach with clients all around the world via phone and Skype.

 Getting in touch

 For media interviews or enquiries about coaching, feel free to email firstname.lastname@example.org , say hello on Twitter @joannemallon or call 01273 562 415.
 You can also book coaching sessions directly online here.